How we drove into it (part 1)

 The Week Everything Broke Before the Trip

-I’ve tried to write this piece at least a dozen times—if getting sidetracked by a dusty shelf I never use, a WhatsApp group chat about full-moon meditations I’ll never attend, and a random YouTube commentary on a celebrity I don’t follow counts as trying.
+I’ve tried to write this piece at least a dozen times—if getting sidetracked by a dusty shelf I never use, a WhatsApp group chat about full-moon meditations I will never attend, and a random YouTube commentary about a celebrity I don’t even follow counts as trying.
 I wasn’t avoiding the writing.
 I sat down.
 I meant business.
-But somehow, without fail, something mildly more urgent always pulled me away.
+I did the whole ritual: laptop open, serious face, “today I’m a writer” posture.
+And still, without fail, my brain kept slipping away like a child who pretends to go to bed and then quietly rebuilds a Lego city at 2 a.m.

 Now, finally, I’m here.
-Fingers on keys, fizz from a bottle of sparkling water still tickling my throat, trying to pin these words down before another half-meaningful distraction sneaks in through the back door of my brain.
+Fingers on keys, sparkling water fizz still tickling my throat, trying to pin these words down before another half-meaningful distraction sneaks in through the back door of my attention and turns my day into confetti again.

-Coming back to Dubai wasn’t so much a transition as it was a headfirst dive into a to-do list someone else had scribbled in the dark.
+Coming back to Dubai wasn’t a transition so much as a headfirst dive into a to-do list someone had scribbled in the dark with their non-dominant hand.
 First order of business: the still-missing security deposit.
-The landlord — a man fluent in bank transfers and avoidance — had already made himself scarce, answering messages like they cost him something.
-Naturally, he passed the torch to his chosen real estate agent, a woman who treated follow-up like an optional luxury.
+The landlord—a man fluent in bank transfers and avoidance—had already made himself scarce, replying to messages like they cost him oxygen.
+Naturally, he passed the torch to his chosen real estate agent, a woman who treated follow-up the way some people treat flossing: technically advisable, emotionally optional.

-She didn’t disappear right away.
-No — first came the drip-feed of empty “I’ll check” replies, each one as useful as a chocolate teapot.
+At first, she didn’t fully disappear.
+She gave me the drip-feed of empty “I’ll check” replies, each one as useful as a chocolate teapot.
 Then came the vanishing act.
-By the time she ghosted completely, I was already neck-deep in unfinished tasks.
-So I looped back to the landlord and spelled it out: either he got involved, or I’d loop in RERA and we’d see how much that deposit would really cost him.
+By the time she ghosted completely, I was already neck-deep in unfinished tasks and running on that thin, brittle kind of energy that makes you both productive and one bad email away from crying in a Carrefour aisle.
+So I looped back to the landlord and spelled it out: either he gets involved, or I loop in RERA and we’ll see how expensive “avoidance” becomes when it’s legally itemised.

-To his credit—or maybe out of sheer fear—I finally saw movement.
-Slow, reluctant, but enough to stop me from going full Karen.
+To his credit—or out of fear, which in Dubai is often the same thing—I finally saw movement.
+Slow.
+Reluctant.
+Still annoying.
+But enough to stop me from going full Karen in public.
 For now.

-Of course, while I was chasing my own money just to keep a roof over my head, I was also clocking in—twice.
-Two jobs, both still in their awkward toddler phase, crawling when I need them to sprint.
-They pay in vague promises, polite emojis, and just enough to keep my phone from being disconnected.
-I nod, I smile, I over-deliver, because I keep telling myself that maybe this is what the climb looks like.
-Maybe one day I’ll be the one calling the shots, choosing which projects to take and which messages to ignore.
-Not the one grinding in circles, burning through ideas and energy just to feel productive.
-Not this polished, professional version of myself who’s somehow still waiting for it to pay off.
-Just… someone a little more free.
+While I was chasing my own money just to keep a roof over my head, I was also clocking in—twice.
+Two jobs, both still in their awkward toddler phase: crawling when I need them to sprint, paying in vague promises, polite emojis, and just enough to keep my phone from being disconnected.
+I nodded.
+I smiled.
+I over-delivered.
+Because I keep telling myself maybe this is what building looks like.
+Maybe one day I’ll be the one calling the shots, choosing which projects to take and which messages to ignore, instead of grinding in circles with a “professional tone” while my soul drags behind me in slippers.
+I wanted freedom.
+Not the aesthetic version.
+The real one.
+The kind that lets you breathe without earning permission.

-The last straw?
-Probably when a client from Job #1 made me race around town to find him the perfect ready unit—urgent, non-negotiable—only to vanish the second I delivered.
-No thanks, no reply, not even a thumbs-down emoji.
-Or maybe it was Job #2, where my boss gaslit me about a “new website” supposedly up and running, while I stared at the same prehistoric version as always.
-He wouldn’t send a screenshot—just kept repeating that on his screen, it looked different.
+The last straw is always hard to identify because it arrives disguised as “just one more thing.”
+Maybe it was the client from Job #1 who made me race around town for the perfect ready unit—urgent, non-negotiable—then vanished the second I delivered.
+No thanks.
+No reply.
+Not even a thumbs-down emoji.
+Or maybe it was Job #2, where my boss gaslit me about a “new website” supposedly up and running while I stared at the same prehistoric version as always.
+He wouldn’t send a screenshot.
+He just kept repeating that on his screen it looked different.
 As if I was hallucinating.
 As if I had time to play tech support on top of everything else.

 The holiday.